"No Reservations" FAQ page

 "Drive a few extra miles and go to The Sausage Shoppe instead of the supermarket," he advised in an article in the Cleveland Plain Dealer.
 Bourdain spent time, both on- and off-camera, with owner Norm Heinle discussing the Old World traditions that go into all the Shoppe products produced, and how such techniques are becoming a dying art.
 In addition to sampling--okay, a lot of sampling--of Shoppe products, Bourdain got to go behind the scenes to oversee the production side of things.

 "Some young kid from New York is going to come in and open a hip restaurant.
 He's going to be serving a twee little stack of German bloodwurst, warm, or headcheese with a toasted brioche and a little reduced sauce around it and he's going to get $29.95 for it.
 Meanwhile, the guy who has been making it all along is going to be forgotten, and that would be a terrible thing," Bourdain said in his Plain Dealer story.

 Cleveland author Michael Ruhlman, who featured The Sausage Shoppe in a story he wrote for Gourmet magazine in August, 2006, was the inspiration for Bourdain's visit to the North Coast.
-In addition to The Sausage Shoppe, Bourdain visited such Cleveland culinary landmarks as Lola, The West Side Market, Sokolowski's University Inn and Hot Sauce Williams.
+In addition to The Sausage Shoppe, Bourdain visited such Cleveland culinary landmarks as Michael Symon's Lola restaurant, The West Side Market, Sokolowski's University Inn and Hot Sauce Williams.

 The Cleveland episode of "Anthony Bourdain: No Reservations" aired August 27, 2007 on The Travel Channel as part of the second half of Season 3 of the series.
 Rebroadcasts continue to be shown periodically on The Travel Channel.
 Want to know more about the visit and what was featured on the show?
 Visit our No Reservations FAQ page.